aymenmarjan/BufferOverflow-VulnServer/README.md

 ## Introduction

 Welcome to my project exploring a classic Windows buffer overflow vulnerability using the TRUN command in VulnServer.
-This tutorial walks through the entire process from fuzzing to getting a Meterpreter shell - all step by step with explanations along the way.
+This tutorial walks through the entire process from fuzzing to obtaining a Meterpreter shell - all with step-by-step explanations along the way.

 VulnServer is an intentionally vulnerable Windows TCP server that's perfect for learning exploitation techniques.
 While it doesn't have any real functionality (it's vulnerable by design), it provides an excellent educational platform for practicing buffer overflow attacks in a controlled environment.